 What Are Biologics?

-Like immunomodulators, biologics are drugs that curb the immune system.
-They're focused on the inflammation in your gut.
-These drugs target certain proteins that play a role in inflammation.
+These drugs also affect your immune system.
+But they focus solely on the inflammation in your gut, where they target certain proteins that play a role in inflammation.

-Doctors use biologics if you have moderate to severe Crohn's that has not responded well to other medications.
+Doctors use biologics if you have moderate to severe Crohn's that hasn’t responded well to other medications.
 They also use it to treat open, draining fistulas.

 Some examples of biologics are: